javiermolinar/javiermolinar.github.io/_posts/2016-09-03-Exam-40-783-Serialization.md

 **Instead of calling a Serialize method, you call the WriteObject method.**

+## JavaScriptSerializar

+Provides serialization and deserialization functionality for AJAX-enabled applications.

+To serialize an object, use the Serialize method.
+To deserialize a JSON string, use the Deserialize<T> or DeserializeObject methods

 ## DataContractSerializer

  Serializes and deserializes an instance of a type into an XML stream or document using a supplied data contract.